Grievance Procedures

 Data Integrity

-To review the College's full policy on data integrity compromise, please click here.
+To review the College's full policy on data integrity compromise, please read the Data Integrity Compromise Policy PDF.

-For all policies and procedures related to Student Services, please review the student handbook: The Source.
+For all policies and procedures related to Student Services, please review the student handbook that can be found on the Student Handbook page.

 For any form of student misconduct not related to Title IX, please contact the Associate Director of Residence Life and Community Standards, Mr. Spencer McBreairty at smbreairty@albertus.edu, or by phone at 203-773-8584, or visit the Student Affairs Office: Room 102 in the Huber Campus Center.

-For all Title IX questions or concerns, please review the College's Title IX webpage and Policy, found here.
+For all Title IX questions or concerns, please review the College's Title IX Policy found on the Title IX page.

 Otherwise,the LiveSafe app is available to report incidents anonymously or you may call the Student Services Office at (203) 773-8542